Plants bring a touch of nature inside homes and grow well in room climates. This list features the Best Indoor Plants for Indian Climate!

-The arching fronds of Areca palm with a multitude of narrow, green leaflets can brighten up any corner of your house.
+The arching fronds of this indoor palm plants with a multitude of narrow, green leaflets can brighten up any corner of your house.
 Due to the arching habit of its fronds, it resembles the wings of a butterfly, hence earned a butterfly palm name.
-Its key feature of absorbing formaldehyde, toluene, and xylene from the surrounding helps in filtering the VOCs from the air.
+Additionally, these are the air purifying indoor plants with its key feature of absorbing formaldehyde, toluene, and xylene from the surrounding helps in filtering the VOCs from the air.

 6. Boston Fern